Shin'ya Shokudō: Japanese television drama

 A Japanese television drama was announced in August 2009, starring Kaoru Kobayashi as the Master.
 The series' first season ran for 10 episodes from October to December 2009 on MBS, TBS and other networks.
 A second season ran for 10 episodes from October to December 2011.
 A third season ran for 10 episodes from October to December 2014.
 A live-action film also premiered on January 31, 2015.
 In May 2016, Netflix announced that a 10-episode fourth season would premiere worldwide on October 21 of the same year.
 They also announced a second live-action film that premiered on November 5 of the same year.
 A 10-episode fifth season premiered on Netflix on October 31, 2019.
+A sixth season is set to premiere on October 20, 2026.

 Korean television drama

 A Korean television drama, titled Late Night Restaurant, was broadcast in 2015.

 Chinese television drama

 A Chinese television drama was broadcast in 2017.

 Chinese film

 A Chinese film adaptation, unrelated to the Chinese television series, was directed by Tony Leung Ka-fai and released in 2019.